dourbit/blesstheos/README.md

 Packages are for the time being all installed manually.

 Atom restores to its configured state through a [sync-settings](http://atom.io/packages/sync-settings) package given the [id of a gist, such as this one](https://gist.github.com/orlin/0a47688f152d7ceccb646a23e8245449) and a GitHub Personal Access Token that can read & write to it.
-Remember to run `sync-settings:backup` through the [Command Palette](https://github.com/atom/command-palette) once in a while and especially after restore / upgrade / changes so that things stay relatively up-to-date for further reuse.
+Manual backup can be done with `sync-settings:backup` through the [Command Palette](https://github.com/atom/command-palette).

 ## License